Meet Our Staff

 At Stevenson, Brenda provides comprehensive health assessment, diagnosis and treatment of common physical and psychosocial health problems for students.
 Brenda is trained to provide HIV counseling and testing for students.
 She also manages and supervises Peer Educators called (REAL), Responsible Education Awareness Leaders.

-Rachel Vannatta, NCC, LCPC
+Rachel Vannatta, PhD, LCPC

 Rachel joined the Wellness Center at Stevenson as a doctoral intern in 2013, and as a counselor in 2014.
 She received a master’s degree in Community Counseling from Southern Illinois University Carbondale in 2010, and is a Licensed Clinical Professional Counselor.
 Rachel is currently finishing up her PhD in Counselor Education at George Washington University.
 Her professional interests include interpersonal relationship concerns, identity development, adjustment issues, group work, family dynamics, and holistic health.